K-Deokar/Sales-Analysis-using-advance-Excel/README.md

 # Questions to work on :-

-Que 1)  Compare the sales and orders using single chart Que 2)  Which month got the highest sales and orders?
+Que 1)  Compare the sales and orders using single chart \n Que 2)  Which month got the highest sales and orders?
 Que 3)  Who purchased more- men or women in 2022?
 Que 4)  What are different order status in 2022?